 Opening hours: Tourists can visit at any time aside from prayer times How to dress: Please cover your body fully from wrist to ankle; women must cover their head too

 Where to Stay in Lahore

-You can find a variety of accommodations in Lahore on Booking.com.
-If you’re looking for a hotel rather than a homestay, keep in mind that because tourism isn’t very developed in Lahore, it’s hard to find a hotel with really good conditions unless it’s a luxury hotel.
+You can find a variety of accommodation options in Lahore, but keep in mind that because tourism isn’t very developed there, unless you stay at a somewhat luxury hotel, it’s hard to find accommodations with really good amenities.
+Here are my top recommendations.

 Best Time to Visit Lahore

-Temperatures can get as high as 37° C – 40° C / 98° F – 104° F between the months of April and September, so I’d avoid that time if you don’t enjoy high heat
+Note that it can get as hot as 37°-40° C (98°-104° F) between the months of April and September, so avoid that time if you don’t enjoy high heat.